Connecticut Mortgage Servicer Surety Bond

-The State of Connecticut Department of Banking administers the licensing of mortgage servicers, mortgage brokers, mortgage lenders and mortgage correspondent lenders through the National Mortgage Licensing System (NMLS).
+The State of Connecticut Department of Banking administers the licensing of Mortgage Servicers, mortgage brokers, mortgage lenders and mortgage correspondent lenders through the National Mortgage Licensing System (NMLS).

 Connecticut Statutes Chapter 36a Section 671 – 671d defines the requirements for the mortgage broker and mortgage lender regulations.

-9. Obtain a minimum of $300,000 fidelity bond or in the amount as follows:
+- A minimum of $300,000 fidelity bond or in the amount as follows:

 |Principal Amount Required||Amount of Residential Mortgage Loans Serviced|

-|$300,000||$100 million or less|
+|$300,000 Fidelity Bond||$100 million or less|

 |Plus .15%||Of the next $400 million|